What is National Boston Cream Pie Day?

 National Boston Cream Pie Day Activities

 If you’re someone who loves to bake, then this is the perfect opportunity to give a delicious dessert a try.
-If you’re trying it for the first time, or if you’re improving on an old favorite, baking your own Boston cream pie is the perfect way to celebrate its national day.
+If you’re trying it for the first time, or if you’re improving on an old favorite, baking your own Boston cream pie is the perfect way to celebrate.

-(… not to be confused with the Boston Tea Party.)
 Invite your fellow cake enthusiasts to join you in celebrating Massachusetts’ official dessert.
 Bring along other Boston-themed foods as well — such as clam chowder, lobster, and Sam Adams beer (if your guests are of age).
-And what the heck—if you really want to give it that revolutionary vibe, invite your guests to party in period-style clothing!
+And if you really want to give it that revolutionary vibe, invite your guests to party in period-style clothing!